brettcannon/python-launcher/README.md

 [PEP 397: Python launcher for Windows](https://www.python.org/dev/peps/pep-0397/) ([documentation](https://docs.python.org/3/using/windows.html#launcher))

 ## Functionality
-1. Keep environment variable naming?
-  - No other Python env vars are prefixed with `PY_` (it's always `PYTHON`)
-  - The `PY_PYTHON` aspect feels redundant
-1. Consider dropping assumption that `python` in shebangs represent `python2`?
-  - Linux distros are already starting to redefine `python` as `python3` in some spots
-  - It's looking more and more likely that PEP 394 will support letting distros choose what `python` represents
+1. Provide a `python_launcher` extension module
+   - It will make the pipenv developers happy
+   - Might need a rename to `pylauncher` or `pyfinder` to follow Python practices if it isn't too much trouble)
 1. [Configuration files](https://www.python.org/dev/peps/pep-0397/#configuration-file)
-   (key thing to remember is should not get to the point that you're using this to alias specific interpreters, just making it easier to specify constraints on what kind of interpreter you need and then letting launcher pick for you)
+   (key thing to remember is should not get to the point that you're using this to alias specific interpreters, just making it easier to specify constraints on what kind of interpreter you need and then letting the launcher pick for you)
    - [Customized commands](https://www.python.org/dev/peps/pep-0397/#customized-commands)?
    - Want a better format like TOML?
    - Want a way to override/specify things, e.g. wanting a framework build on macOS?
      - Aliasing?
-E.g. `2.7-framework` for `/System/Library/Frameworks/Python.framework/Versions/2.7/Resources/Python.app/Contents/MacOS/Python`?
+E.g. `2.7-framework` for
+       `/System/Library/Frameworks/Python.framework/Versions/2.7/Resources/Python.app/Contents/MacOS/Python`?
      - Just provide a way to specify a specific interpreter for a specific version?
-E.g. `2.7` for `/System/Library/Frameworks/Python.framework/Versions/2.7/Resources/Python.app/Contents/MacOS/Python`
+       E.g. `2.7` for
+       `/System/Library/Frameworks/Python.framework/Versions/2.7/Resources/Python.app/Contents/MacOS/Python`
      - What about implementations that don't install to e.g. `python3.7` like `pypy3`?
        - Need more than just being able to alias name to Python version?
-   - How should config file search work?
+   - How should the config file search work?
      - Pre-defined locations?
      - Walk up from current directory?
      - [XDG base directory specification](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html)?
 1. Windows support
+   - `PATH`
    - Registry
-   - `PATH`
    - Windows Store (should be covered by `PATH` search, but need to make sure)
+1. Replacement for `.venv/bin/python` (while keeping the `python` name)
-1. Read `../pyvenv.cfg` to resolve for `Any` version
+   - Read `../pyvenv.cfg` to resolve for `Any` version
    - Acts as a heavyweight "symlink" to the Python executable for the virtual environment
    - Speeds up environment creation by not having to copy over entire Python installation on     Windows (e.g. `.pyd` files)
-1. Provide a `python_launcher` package (it will make the pipenv developers happy 😃; might need a rename to `pylauncher` or `pyfinder` to follow Python practices)
 1. Use `OsString`/`OsStr` everywhere (versus now which is wherever it's easy w/ `path::Path`)?
    - Widest compatibility for people where they have undecodable paths (which is hopefully a very small minority)